ebartz/ranger/tests/validation/readme.md

 ```
 ### vmwarevsphere_driver test
 Because our vSphere servers are behind a VPN you will need to connect to the VPN and run these tests from your laptop
-or run them from a Rancher installation inside of vSphere.
+or run them from a Ranger installation inside of vSphere.
 When running locally on your laptop you will need to connect
-the VPN and start an ngrok tunnel and set your SERVER_URL by hand to get vSphere nodes to talk back to the Rancher Server
+the VPN and start an ngrok tunnel and set your SERVER_URL by hand to get vSphere nodes to talk back to the Ranger Server

 Environment variables for this test
 ```
 CATTLE_TEST_URL no default.
-The Rancher server for test execution.
+The Ranger server for test execution.
 RANCHER_CLUSTER_NAME defaults to a random cluster name if not set RANCHER_CLEANUP_CLUSTER defaults to "True", set to "False" to leave the cluster after the test RANCHER_VSPHERE_USERNAME username used to login to vSphere Admin Interface